mean-world/ray_test/README.md

 This project aims to provide a comprehensive, scalable machine learning development and deployment solution, enabling users to conduct model training and management more easily.
 ## Table of Contents

+## Note

+Please note that the current setup is for CPU testing.
+Future iterations of the project will include support for GPU-based distributed training.

 1. [Preparation](#preparation)
 2. [How to Run](#how-to-run)
 3. [Execution Results](#execution-results)